Produce Safety Alliance Grower Training

 What to Expect at the PSA Grower Training Course:

-The trainers will spend approximately seven hours of instruction time covering content contained in these seven modules:
+The trainers will spend approximately seven hours of instruction time covering the content contained in these seven modules:

 • Introduction to Produce Safety